 Here are a few tips to help you avoid deferred interest charges:

-- Do the math: Figure out how much you would have to pay each month to cover the cost of the deferred interest offer before the no-interest time frame is over.
+- Do the math.
+Figure out how much you should pay each month to cover the cost of the deferred interest offer before the no-interest time frame is over.

-- Pay more than the minimum: If you use your credit card to purchase a big-ticket item with deferred interest, chances are your minimum payment will not be enough to repay the balance in full before the promotional period ends.
+- Pay more than the minimum.
+If you purchase a big-ticket item with deferred interest, chances are your minimum payment will not be enough to repay the balance in full before the promotional period ends.

 - Consider an alternative payment method.
 If you don’t want to risk paying high-interest rates once the promotional period ends, consider using a personal loan or a credit card with a 0 percent introductory offer.

 It’s generally best to avoid deferred interest offers in favor of safer options.
 Remember, if you’re late on a payment, or if you fall even one penny short of repaying your balance in full within the promotional period, you’ll be on the hook for significant interest charges.
 The regular interest rate on deferred interest rates is commonly 25 percent or higher.